Source Type Guidelines

 Secondary formats in general often require a lot of additional code in order to handle their Syntax, which makes it hard to support these, convert these or port these.

-• CommonMark is used for flowing text.
-All artifacts of the flowing text should be integrated via links.
-Inline LaText that is compatible to MathJax is used for mathematics formulas and is the only exception to this rule.
+All inlined artifacts of the flowing text should be integrated via links.
+Inline LaTex that is compatible to MathJax is used for mathematics formulas and is the only exception to this rule.

 Programming Languages